 A vignette is a sticker in your passport, issued by the UKVI.
 It is proof of your permission to enter the UK and will allow you to travel to the UK.
 The start date of your Student permission would depend on the intended date of travel as specified on the visa application form, but earliest date your Student visa can be valid from is one month before the CAS start date.
 Once you have arrived in the UK on your vignette, you will be able to collect your Biometric Residence Permit.

 If you have not applied for your visa yet, you can choose to collect your Biometric Residence Permit (BRP) card from the University of Bristol rather than a Post Office.
 Your BRP is a photo ID card that acts as your student visa while you are in the UK.

 How do I collect my BRP from the University?

-- Please see the Right to Study check page for information on how to collect your BRP https://www.bristol.ac.uk/students/new/before-you-arrive/register/right-to-study-check/
+- Please see the student document check (right to study) page for information on how to collect your BRP https://www.bristol.ac.uk/students/new/before-you-arrive/register/right-to-study-check/

 - When you receive your visa decision you may receive confirmation from the UKVI that your BRP will be sent to the University and that you can collect it 10 days after the visa decision and that you have to collect it within 10 days of arrival.
 This is standard text from the UKVI regarding BRPs.
 Because your BRP is being sent to the University it does not have to be collected within 10 days.
 We will hold your BRP safe for you until it has been processed and then email you when it is ready to be collected.